PyDataAgents/PyDataAgents/README.md

 ### Service
 an overview of all available services and their usage is given [here](docs/Services.md)
-<br>In general `Service`s are standalone micro applications (services) within the Data `Agent`.
-Their tasks include observation of resources (like filesystem, an agent itself, ...),  background daemon services (copy files from one folder to another, ...) or the provision of REST API endpoints to monitor or maniplate the `Agent` application.
+<br>In general `Service`s are standalone micro applications (services) within the `Agent`.
+Their tasks include observation of resources (like filesystem, an agent itself, ...),  background daemon services (copy files from one folder to another, ...) or the provision of REST API endpoints to monitor or maniplate the `Agent` application. `Service`s usually have no interaction with other parts of the `Agent`, but rather run closed loop.
+An exception form `RESTService`s, they provide useful REST API functionality to external applications, that need to interface with the `agent`s.
+The provided `service` capabilities can be picked up by other `AgentElement`s, for example `Action`s (see [Actions and Transitions](#actions-and-transitions)), then the `service` is used by other `AgentElement`s, but usually they are self contained and need no external trigger or control.
 <br>Each `Service` must adhere to a very simple interface:
 - service.start()
 - service.stop()